top of page

 1. Start with Visibility

-The first step in securing your network is knowing what’s connected.
-That includes everything from cameras and printers to smart thermostats and voice assistants.
-If you don’t know a device exists, you can’t protect it.
+Start by knowing what’s connected to your network.
+This includes everything from cameras and printers to smart thermostats and voice assistants.
+If you don’t know a device is there, you can’t protect it.

 2. Ditch Default Passwords